Gadji-M/PoolSeq_OMIcsTouch/README.md

  - -l represents the list of taxid of all the bacteria taxa to be extracted.

+Alternatively, you can use this simple command line to extract sequences of interest.

+`grep -A 1 "kraken:taxid|idnumber" your_input.fasta | grep -v "^--$" > extracted_sequences.fasta`

 # Sorting and marking duplicates from .bam files
 <a name="section-8"></a>